petzku/Aegisub-Scripts/README.md

 Automatically splits any lines longer than a given threshold, retiming transforms and moves so rendering should be unaffected. `10 second chunks` has a threshold of 10 seconds, useful to account for player lookback buffers. `N frames` prompts for a length of frames, and uses that as the threshold.

+`On video frame` behaves slightly differently, emulating Aegisub's built-in "Split lines before current frame" function, but still accurately preserving transforms.

+It is good to note, though, that `\move` has the erratic behavior that treats negative start- and end-times as if neither had been passed—essentially "breaking" this macro.
+The simple fix is to make it simply a `\pos` in these cases.
+(I should address this soon-ish)

 ### Typewriter

 Takes a line and "writes" it character by character, making the characters appear one by one (using alphas) either frame-by-frame or evenly spaced over the line's duration.
 My first script, initially made before I even knew what the hell alpha-timing was and actually deleted characters from the string to make this work.
 Obviously this has been changed since.